Bobby Flay: Personal life

 Flay married Debra Ponzek, also a chef, on May 11, 1991.
 Flay and Ponzek divorced in 1993, and Flay married his second wife, Kate Connelly, in 1995.
-They have a daughter named Sophie.
-Flay and Connelly separated in 1998, and later divorced.
-Flay married actress Stephanie March, on February 20, 2005.
-According to media reports, March and Flay separated in March 2015 and their divorce was finalized on July 17, 2015.
+They have a daughter.
+Flay and Connelly separated in 1998 and later divorced.
+Flay married actress Stephanie March on February 20, 2005.
+March and Flay divorced in July 2015.
 Flay dated Heléne Yorke from February 2016 to early 2019.
+As of March 2025, Flay is in a relationship with fellow chef Brooke Williamson.

 Flay is a self-proclaimed 'cat person' and has lived with cats most of his life.
-He has two Maine Coons, Nacho, an orange tabby Maine Coon, and Stella, a brown tabby Maine Coon five years younger than Nacho.
+He has had three Maine Coons: Nacho, an orange tabby Maine Coon; Stella, a brown tabby Maine Coon five years younger than Nacho; and Canelo.
+In October 2023, Flay announced that Nacho had died.

-Flay has a personal interest in Thoroughbred horse racing, and is the owner of multiple graded stakes race winners:
+Flay has an interest in thoroughbred horse racing, and is the owner of graded stakes race winners: